bobdavies2000/OpenCVB/README.md

     ![](media/6cba27c1ec97a5d241d60e43951855c1.gif)

 **RedCloud_MotionBGSubtract:** *The GIF above shows another way to detect motion in an image.
 The lower right shows the conventional difference between images – a standard way to detect changes in pixel values by comparing images.
-The lower left image is the RedCloud_Core output with cells for each reduced color segment.
+The lower left image is the RedCloud_Basics output with cells for each reduced color segment.
 The upper right image shows the RedCloud cells that contain pixels that changed.*

 # Recent Changes – July 2023